Tim Ferriss is an American author, entrepreneur, and public speaker.

 He's also a big proponent of traveling when he's created enough freedom in his calendar.
 He believes that it's important to get out of your comfort zone and find time to see new places.
 This can help you learn about new cultures, and gain perspective on life.

 Busy professionals can learn a lot from how Ferriss spends his time.

 Here are a few key takeaways:

 - Prime your day with a morning routine.
 Start your day off with a morning routine that sets you up for success.
 This can help you focus and be more productive throughout the day.

 - The lead domino: Begin your day with the most essential activity.
 This is the one that will have the greatest impact on your day and help you achieve your goals.
 Focus on effectiveness over efficiency.

 - Spend your leisure time wisely.
 Use your evenings and weekends to recharge and relax.
-This will help you be more productive when you're working.
-But also allows you to enjoy life more.
+This will help you be more productive when you're working, but also allows you to enjoy life.

-- Travel and leisure: Travelling can give you a plethora of new experiences and help you to see things from different perspectives.
-It can also be an excellent way to unwind and recharge your batteries.
+- Travel and leisure: Travelling can give you lots of new experiences and help you to see things from different perspectives.
+It's also an excellent way to unwind and recharge your batteries.